mP1/walkingkooka-convert/README.md

 - bigDecimalToBoolean
 - booleanToNumber
 - characterStringConverter converts characters to a String if necessary and then passes that String to a wrapped Converter.
-- converterStringCharacter converts any value to String if necessary and then that to Character.
 - collection Tries many Converters until success.
 - customToString Wraps a Converter providing a custom #toString
 - fake Useful for testing.